 When purchasing a car, whether using a bank loan or in-house car loan in Singapore, you are likely to get a better deal by making a significant down payment.
-Putting forward a down payment implies that you will need a smaller loan compared to having the lender finance the entire amount.
+Putting forward a down payment implies that you will need a smaller loan compared to having the bank finance the entire amount.
 It also means you shorten the term of the loan and cut down the monthly payments.
-Some lenders will also be willing to lend you at lower interest rates.
+Some banks will also be willing to lend you at lower interest rates.

 Making a down payment also implies that you are less likely to suffer negative equity on the in-house car loan in Singapore.
 For example, if the vehicle is involved in an accident and declared a total loss, the insurance payment will cover the entire loan balance and might provide money for your down payment.

 When planning for a down payment, it is important to also prepare for other costs that might come along.
 For example, you might be required to pay for licensing fees and applicable taxes.
 It is advisable to pay these additional costs upfront as opposed to including them in the financed amount.